Add invisible ink to your mystery or detective unit. Kids love it! These tested recipes are fun and easy.

 Ms. Sneed Tries Invisible Ink Recipes

 Our favorite fourth grade teacher, Ms. Sneed, sat at her kitchen table.
 She peered at her laptop.”Invisible ink recipes,” she said to herself.
-“Yeah, these will be a perfect addition to my mystery unit.”
+“Yeah, these will be a perfect addition to my mystery genre study.”

 Suddenly she jumped up and began to gather materials from around the house.
 First she took lemon juice, cranberry juice, and milk from the refrigerator.
 Then she pulled a box of baking soda from the cupboard.
 Next she pulled a pencil, a white crayon, some water colors, and a stack of paper from her school supplies.
 Finally, she took a hair dryer and some Q-tips from the bathroom.

 First, Ms. Sneed stacked two pieces on top of one another.
 Pressing firmly, she used the pencil to write, “It’s a mystery!”
 Then she removed the top paper and lightly shaded the bottom paper with the pencil.
 Sure enough, the message could be read easily.

 “Yep.
 This is a keeper,” Ms. Sneed said to herself.

 On another piece of white paper, Ms. Sneed wrote “Clue #1” with a white crayon.
 Then she brushed over the words with some blue paint.
 The words popped out.
 “Wow, this is the best so far,” she commented.

 Ms. Sneed decided to try heat-activated invisible ink next.
 She dipped a Q-tip in milk and wrote “Clue” on a piece of paper.
 Then, with a new Q-tip, she wrote “#2” with lemon juice.